Next Saturday, the Red Bulls travel to Chester, Pennsylvania to play the Philadelphia Union, in a "derby." They will visit again on Sunday, June 18.

 There are Chickie's and Pete's outlets at 108 and 129.
 The Q 104 sells barbecue items at 104 (even though it's New York, not Philly, that has a radio station calling itself "Q104.3").
 Blue Taco sells Mexican food at 120.
 Most stands sell French fries, nachos, popcorn, applesauce and Turkey Hill ice cream.
 And every stands sells Cracker Jacks and that Philly standard, soft pretzels.
 There's also a Dunkin Donuts tent outside the game, for pregame refreshment.

 Team History Displays.
 As is often (but, now, incorrectly) sung of Chelsea F.C., the Union ain't got no history.
 Which is ironic, since the team is named for Philly's role in forging the national union.
-This is their 7th season of play, and they've made the MLS Cup Playoffs just once so far (in 2011), but they did reach the Final of the U.S. Open Cup in 2014 and '15.
+This is their 8th season of play, and they've made the MLS Cup Playoffs just twice so far (in 2011 and 2016), but they did reach the Final of the U.S. Open Cup in 2014 and '15.

 Stuff.
 I have never been to this stadium, and the club's website stinks, so I can't tell you where in the stadium their official team store is.
 And, as befitting a relatively new team without a championship to its name, there are no books or videos about it available.

 During the Game.
 As I said earlier, the Union puts away supporters in Section 133, in the stadium's southeast corner, right across from the River End, where the various Philly supporters groups sit.
 Unlike most MLS stadiums, here, your safety may be an issue.
-Visiting fans, particularly Red Bulls fans,have reported that home fans have thrown bottles across the sections, targeting visitors.
-Others, however, have reported that such actions have never been by, and would never be condoned by, the Sons of Ben.
+Visiting fans, particularly Red Bulls fans, have reported that home fans have thrown bottles across the sections, targeting visitors.
+Others, however, have reported that such actions have never been done, and would never be condoned, by the Sons of Ben.
 So whoever is doing it is doing it without official sanction.

 The Union hold auditions for National Anthem singers, instead of having a regular.
 They do not have a mascot.

 The main supporters' section is called the River End, and is home to The Sons of Ben.
-The group was founded in 2007, before they even had a commitment from MLS for a team for Philadelphia.
+The group was founded in 2007, nearly a year before they even had a commitment from MLS for a team for Philadelphia.
 They named themselves after Benjamin Franklin, and they created a logo for the team, showing a skull, with a Liberty Bell-style crack in it, wearing Franklin's hairstyle and bifocals, on a kite-shaped background.
-They got their team announced a year later, to begin play in 2010.
-When the "Snake & Shield" logo was adopted by the club, the Sons kept the logo they designed for their club.
+They got their team announced on February 28, 2008, to begin play in 2010.
+When the "Snake & Shield" logo, based on the "Don't Tread On Me" Gadsden Flag, was adopted by the club, the Sons kept the logo they designed for their club.

 The motto reads "Ad Finem Fidelis": Faithful to the end.